jason-kerney/blog/_drafts/2024-08-24-problem-with-technical-debt.md

 ## The Definitions of Technical Debt ##

-There are at least 7 recognized definitions of Technical Debt.
-These six are the ones I hear used most often, even if they are only informally used.
+There are at least seven recognized definitions of Technical Debt.
+These are the ones I hear used most often, even if they are only informally used.
 They are:

 * The value lost from the aging of hardware and the risk of needing to replace that hardware.
 * Code that has aged, and no longer follows best practices.